How to Dress for a Job Interview

 Now, let’s talk about color coordination and fit.
 You’ve got your essential items, but how you wear them is just as important.
 The fit of your suit is crucial.
 An ill-fitting suit can make you look sloppy, even if you’ve chosen all the right pieces.
 Make sure your suit jacket fits well in the shoulders and that the sleeves are the right length—showing about a half-inch of your shirt cuff is ideal.
 Your pants should be the right length, too—no bunching at the ankles, but not so short that they show too much sock when you sit down.

-See also What to wear to Church
+See also What to wear to baby shower

 Color coordination is another area where you can really stand out.
 Stick to classic combinations: a navy suit with a light blue or white shirt, or a charcoal suit with a pale gray or white shirt.
 Your tie should complement the colors without clashing.
 If you’re wearing a patterned tie, make sure it doesn’t compete with your shirt—if your shirt is patterned, opt for a solid tie.
 Shoes should be either black or brown, depending on the color of your suit.
 Black suits usually call for black shoes, while navy or charcoal suits can be paired with either color.